microsoft/BosqueLanguage/README.md

 }
 ```

-These functions are used, along with some direct implementations, to create the external API surface of the package.
+These functions are used, along with some direct implementations, to create the external API surface of the package (defined in the `entrypoints` files with a `.bsqapi` extension).
 The calculator exports several functions including `div` which uses a `Result` to handle the case of division by zero and uses the pre/post features of the Bosque language (`ensures`) to document the behavior of the `abs` and `sign` methods for the clients of this package.

 ```
 namespace Main;